You are not going to look like you used to, and that is OK. With a little ingenuity, anything is possible.

 You were prepared for your treatment.
 You were prepared for your surgery.
 You read everything you could get your hands on when you were diagnosed with cancer.
 But nothing prepares you for the day when the post-mastectomy haze clears and you are standing at the mirror, wrapped up like a mummy, convinced the doctors accidentally stitched an elephant to your chest.

 You blink at your new body and try to wiggle out of the robe that has become your go-to outfit of choice.
-Then you stare into your closet.
+Then, you stare into your closet.
 This is not like those pre-cancer days of sighing about not having anything to wear; this is real.
-As you rack your brain, you realize there wasn't anything in your research that talked about living life after the mastectomy.
+As you rack your brain, you realize there wasn't anything in your research that talked about living life after the mastectomy, including what kinds of clothes would make the recovery process a little easier.

 But don't worry, because I've been there.
-Many of us have.
-And we're happy to share all the things we wish we'd known when it was time to ditch the flannel and start dressing like a woman again.
+"What do I need to do before a mastectomy?"
+"How soon can you wear a bra after mastectomy?"
+Many of us have had these questions run through our minds, and we're happy to share all the things we wish we'd known when it was time to ditch the flannel and start dressing like a woman again.

 "I wish I would have known my reconstruction process was a work in progress," says Megan, recently diagnosed in late 2014.
 "You're not just waking up from surgery with fabulous, perky boobs.
 People will say, 'At least you are getting new boobs as a result of cancer.'
 But, it's more like a six-month science project, and it's not fun."